AlessandroMinali/rye/views/tutorial.md

 If we really want to show off we could implement this simple rum app as a single line:
 `run Proc.new { |env| [200, {'Content-Type' => 'text/html'}, ['Hello, World!']] }`
-but the point of rum is too allow us to respond to many different situations vs. just serving a single response every time.
+but the point of rum is to allow us to respond to many different situations vs. just serving a single response every time.

-`Rum.new` executes our `:initialize` method:
+`Rum.new` executes the `:initialize` method:

     def initialize(&blk)
       @blk = blk